Best Manual Breast Pump for Everyday Use in 2019 (Top 6 Reviews)

 Unlike other breast pumps, Hakaa Silicone Manual Breast Pump is best as a milk catcher.
 Fit the pump in one breast, while you breastfeed your cute baby with the other breast to capitalize on letdown that would disappear in the breast pad.
 Hakaa works by squeezing the base of the reservoir to create suction.

-Parents will love how light and cleanable the pump is.
+You'll love how light and cleanable the pump is.
 Plus, it's very straightforward to use with a guide from the user manual.